In Search of Projectively Equivariant Networks: Technical definitions

-\begin{definition}[Group homomorphism] Given two groups $G, H$, a group homomorphism from $G$ to $H$ is a map $a: G\to H$ that respects the group structure, i.e., such that $a(g_1g_2) = a(g_1)a(g_2)$ for all $g_1, g_2$ in $G$. \end{definition} \begin{definition}[General linear group] The general linear group $\GL(V)$ of a vector space $V$ is the group of all invertible linear maps from $V$ to itself. \end{definition} \begin{definition}[Topological group] A topological group is a set $G$ that is simultaneously a topological space and a group such that \begin{enumerate} \item The group operation is continuous w.r.t. the topology. \item The inversion map $g\mapsto g^{-1}$ is continuous w.r.t. the topology. \end{enumerate} \end{definition} \begin{definition}[Homeomorphism] A homeomorphism is an invertible, continuous map between two topological spaces whose inverse is also continuous.
-A function maps a set homeomorphically if the restriction of the function to that set is a homeomorphism. \end{definition} \begin{definition}[Tensor product of finite dimensional vector spaces] Given two vector spaces $U$ with basis $\{u_i\}_{i=1}^n$ and $V$ with basis $\{v_i\}_{i=1}^m$, their tensor product $U \otimes V$ is a vector space with one basis vector for each pair $(u_i, v_j)$ of one basis vector from $U$ and one from $V$.
+as elements in $W$ (in $\mathrm{P}(W)$). \end{definition} \begin{definition}[Topological group] A topological group is a set $G$ that is simultaneously a topological space and a group such that \begin{enumerate} \item The group operation is continuous w.r.t. the topology. \item The inversion map $g\mapsto g^{-1}$ is continuous w.r.t. the topology. \end{enumerate} \end{definition} \begin{definition}[Homeomorphism] A homeomorphism is an invertible, continuous map between two topological spaces whose inverse is also continuous.
+A function maps a set homeomorphically if the restriction of the function to that set is a homeomorphism. \end{definition} \begin{definition}[Character group] Let $G$ be a topological group.
+The set of continuous group homomorphisms $\varepsilon: G \to \F$ is called the \emph{character group} of $G$, and is denoted $G^*$. \end{definition} \begin{definition}[Covering group] Let $G$ be a topological group.
+A group $H$ is called a covering group of $G$ if there exists a \emph{group covering} $\varphi: H \to G$, i.e. a surjective continuous group homomorphism which maps some neighbourhood of the unit element $e_H \in H$ to a neighborhood of the unit element $e_G \in G$ homeomorphically. \end{definition} \begin{definition}[Lift of a projective representation] Let $\rho: G \to \PGL(V)$ be a projective representation, and $H$ a covering group of $G$, with group covering $\varphi$.
+A \emph{lift} of $\rho$ is a linear representation $\widehat{\rho}: H \to \GL(V) $ with $\rho \circ \varphi = \Pi_{\GL(V)} \circ \widehat{\rho}$. \end{definition} \begin{definition}[Tensor product of finite dimensional vector spaces] Given two vector spaces $U$ with basis $\{u_i\}_{i=1}^n$ and $V$ with basis $\{v_i\}_{i=1}^m$, their tensor product $U \otimes V$ is a vector space with one basis vector for each pair $(u_i, v_j)$ of one basis vector from $U$ and one from $V$.
 The basis vectors of $U \otimes V$ are typically denoted $\{u_i \otimes v_j\}_{i=1,j=1}^{n, m}$. \end{definition} \begin{definition}[Tensor product of vectors] The tensor product of an element $u=\sum_i \alpha_i u_i$ in $U$ and an element $v = \sum_j \beta_j v_j$ in $V$ is the element $u\otimes v = \sum_{i,j} \alpha_i\beta_j u_i\otimes v_j$ of $U\otimes V$.
 This defines a bilinear map $(u,v)\mapsto u\otimes v$. \end{definition} \begin{definition}[Tensor power] The tensor power $U^{\otimes k}$ is simply the tensor product of $U$ with itself $k$ times. \end{definition}